 After Irene, only 68 of the 225 homes at The Spruces remained habitable or salvageable, and more than 150 people needed to find alternative housing.
 Most of those people left Williamstown, where the average rent for a one-bedroom apartment is $835 - slightly above the range of affordability as determined by the Department of Housing and Urban Development.

-Many of the households whose homes were damaged by the storm received a one-time $32,000 FEMA grant following the disaster, and a number of those who were forced to
+Many of the households whose homes were damaged by the storm received a one-time $32,000 FEMA grant following the disaster, and a number of those who were forced to relocate have been receiving ongoing FEMA assistance.
+But the 18-month period for receiving that assistance will end on Feb.
+28, leaving an unknown number of people in need of new sources of funding.

 At this point it is unclear whether the funding sources identified by Bonenti on Feb.
 12 will be available for that purpose.